 By this time, I’d be lying if I say that I’m not yet sick of museums and palaces having seen so many of them around Europe but this one definitely did not disappoint.
 It was extra-effin-vagant!
 Outside, it seems like just a typical giant Danish chateau built with bricks and the characteristic architecture but inside is just a jaw-dropping renaissance explosion.
 The ceilings are just epic.
 They’re not just painted trompe-l’oeil illusions like most ceilings of their time but were actually carved to perfection.

 The chapel is the magnum opus of this castle.
 The ornaments cascade from the ceiling like guided stalactite formations with frescoes on the pillars.
-The lighting accentuates the golden coatings of the decors giving it the royal illumination it deserves.
+The lighting accentuates the golden coatings of the decors giving them the royal illumination they deserve.
 The chapel also contains the oldest organ in Denmark.
 The great hall right above the chapel is a close second in splendidness.
 The chandelier, tapestries, and the carved ceiling are consistent with the theme of the entire palace.

 The rose room dining hall (left) and the great hall (right).
 They really did have a lot of time and creativity before to come up with these masterpieces.